Magnitus-/UserProperties/README.md

 Returns an array of all elements present in both SetA and SetB.

+- Module.ListUnion(SetA, SetB)

+Returns an array of all elements present in at least one of SetA or SetB.

 - Instance.ListIn(Field, Value)

 Returns an array of all fields where 'Property' is an array-like container (ie, needs to have the 'some' method defined) which contains the value 'Value'.